bearon1223/TikzGenerator/README.md

 - `Backspace` to reset the zoom and position
 - `Shift + Backspace` to clear the drawing
 - `Ctrl + Z` Undo's the latest action (last line in the tik code)
-- `Enter` to finalize a bezier curve
+- `Enter` to finalize a Bézier curve
+- `[ or ]` to increase or decrease the number of Bézier control points.

 ## Things to Note
 - There is no redo